dangothemango/epic-reservations/README.md

 ## Current Limitations

-- Only supports days in the current month
 - Does not handle automatic session timeouts
   - I tried setting it up to click the button but using a simple click event doesnt seem to be enough.
 Probably need to simulate another React event
 - Assumes that the passholders in question do not something preventing them from reserving on that day